Thrombocytopenia means low blood platelet count. These are a special type of blood cell. They help form clots so that you do not bleed too much.

 - Stopping the use of heparin

-- Anticoagulating drugs—to reduce the risk of blood clots
+- Blood thinners to lower the risk of blood clots

-- Vitamin K Antagonists Therapy (VKA)—if you were taking a VKA, it will be stopped and you will be given Vitamin K; the VKA will be restarted when your platelet count is normal.
+- Vitamin K Antagonists Therapy (VKA)—in people taking a VKA, it will be stopped and vitamin K will be given; the VKA will be started again when the person's platelet count is normal.

-- Platelet transfusion—to replace lost platelets may be given if there is severe bleeding, although this is very rare
+- Platelet transfusion may be given to replace used up platelets if there is a lot of bleeding, but this is rare.

 American Heart Association http://www.heart.org